 … all men are born equal but the best become bakers.

-Back in the 16th, for a lunch break with Picasso’s sketches at the Brasserie Hector.
+In the 16th, for a lunch break with Picasso’s sketches at the Brasserie Hector.
 All dishes are homemade and prepared with fresh products.
 Count between 10 and 14 euros for a starter; 18 to 25 euros for the main dish.

 Big crush for the orange blossom watermelon granita, under the parasol of a quiet terrace.